NathalieR2707/Regenerative-Agriculture/README.md

 Regen Ag - Soil Analysis by cover crop types is a brief analysis on a small dataset on covercrops

-Farm Soil Analysis is an analysis on soil data from a farm in North Carolina
+Farm Soil Analysis is an analysis on soil data from a farm in North Carolina.
+Along with a pdf of the initial findings.

+It also contains a document containing all the possible measurements that can be taken on a farm to measure the inpact of regeneration.